-- News stories with by-line are the only evidence against the Kurdish journalist
+News stories are the only evidence against the Kurdish journalist.

-Reiterating that the application was the product of joint efforts by MLSA and MLDI lawyers, Ok said: "This is the first time in Turkey that an ECtHR application for a journalist is being filed together with an international organization.
+Veysel Ok, Sayılğan’s lawyer and Co-Director of the Media and Law Studies Association, demonstrated the significance of the case by observing that "This is the first time in Turkey that an ECtHR application for a journalist is being filed together with an international organization.
 We believe that collaboration and solidarity with international organizations add strength to ECtHR applications."

-Ok noted that no real progress had been made in Sayılğan’s proceedings since his arrest in October 2016, adding that his client had not been brought to a single one of the eight hearings that have so far taken place in the trial.
+Ok noted that no real progress had been made in Sayılğan’s case since his arrest in October 2016, adding that his client had not been able to attend any of the eight hearings that have so far taken place.

-Ok explained that Sayılğan’s application is in no way different from earlier ECtHR applications filed by journalists Mehmet Altan and Şahin Alpay, who were detained as part of coup-related investigations in 2016.
-The European Court, which has ruled on both applications, found violations of the European Convention on Human Rights (ECHR) in the detention of the two journalists, both of whom have since been released.
-“We expect a similar outcome from İdris’s application,” Ok added.
+Sayılğan’s application is similar to previous applications to the ECtHR filed by Turkish journalists Mehmet Altan and Şahin Alpay, who were detained as part of coup-related investigations in 2016.
+The ECtHR found violations of the European Convention on Human Rights in the cases of the two journalists, who have both since been released.
+“We expect a similar outcome from İdris’s application,” Ok noted.

-The application for Sayılğan argues that his right to liberty and security (protected under Article 5 of the ECHR); his right to a fair trial (Article 6); his right to freedom of expression (Article 10), and his right to an effective remedy (Article 13) have been violated by Turkish authorities.
-The application also argues that Turkey’s treatment of the journalist constitutes a violation of Article 18, which imposes limitations on use of restrictions on rights.
+Sayılğan’s legal team have based the application on an argument that his right to liberty and security (per Article 5 of the European Convention), his right to a fair trial (per Article 6), his right to freedom of expression (per Article 10) and his right to an effective remedy (per Article 13) have been violated.

-Sayılğan who is accused of “membership in a terrorist organization” and “spreading propaganda on behalf of a terrorist organization” was detained on 17 October 2016.
-He was initially kept at a police detention center in deplorable conditions for eight consecutive days before he was finally placed in pre-trial detention after his arraignment on 25 October.
-During his initial detention, he was denied access to legal counsel and phone calls to his family.
+Sayılğan was detained on 17 October 2016.
+He was initially kept at a police detention center in deplorable conditions for eight consecutive days.
+He was placed in pre-trial detention after his arraignment on 25 October.
+During his initial detention he was denied access to legal counsel or contact with his family.

-The indictment against Sayılğan cites several news reports he published on local events in the predominantly Kurdish-populated city of Muş as well as transcripts of phone conversations with news sources.
+Sayılğan’s indictment cited several news reports he published on local events in the predominantly Kurdish city of Muş, as well as transcripts of phone conversations he had with news sources.

 The next hearing in the trial is scheduled for 24 December.